Composing the Agenda

 Importing an Agenda

-OnBoard’s Agenda Import feature can be used to automatically create the Agenda for you.
-If you’ve already got a Microsoft Word Document with your meeting’s agenda configured, this file can be imported into the meeting, and OnBoard will automatically generate the agenda based on the formatting of the document you’ve chosen to upload.
+OnBoard’s Agenda Import feature can be used to automatically create the agenda outline for you.
+If you’ve already got a Microsoft Word Document with your meeting’s agenda outline configured, this file can be imported into the meeting, and OnBoard will automatically generate the agenda outline based on the formatting of the document you’ve chosen to upload.

 Using the Import Agenda Feature

-To import your Agenda, start by clicking the Compose Agenda button located in the Agenda area of the meeting.
+To import your agenda outline, start by clicking the Compose Agenda button located in the Compose Agenda area of the meeting.
 Next, click Import Agenda in the upper right corner of the screen.

-It is recommended to download the Agenda Document Template (linked here: ) which can also be downloaded by clicking "agenda document template" on the Import Agenda Document prompt.
+It is recommended to download the Agenda Document Template by clicking "agenda document template" on the Import Agenda Document prompt.

 The document you choose will need to be formatted in a very specific way, which is described below.
 Alternatively, you can download the provided template from the link shown in this screenshot.